jackmack76063/Trailblazing-Tourism/README.md

 International tourism represents roughly 10% of the global economy, and hiking is one of its fastest-growing segments.
 This project asks: **what actually predicts a country's hiking tourism** — trail difficulty, climate, accessibility, or something else?
 To answer it, I gathered and merged three independent datasets, built a full cleaning/normalization pipeline, and applied both unsupervised (K-Means clustering) and supervised (decision tree) machine learning models.

-This topic is personal — I grew up in Moab, Utah, a town built around outdoor tourism, and wanted to explore the patterns behind why people travel for hiking the way they do.
+I grew up in Moab, Utah, a town built around outdoor tourism, and wanted to explore the patterns behind why people travel for hiking the way they do.

 ## Research Questions